 It is possible to secure the SmarterMail ports for different domains\certificates as well.
 The ports can be secured in two ways, one requiring a Unified Communications Certificate (UCC) and one method requires a unique IP address for each domain.

 - For UCC configurations, the certificate can be configured to secure a variety of hostnames within it's SAN field, for example mail.domainA.com, mail.domainB.com, mail.domainC.com, etc. This certificate can then be exported following the instructions above and configured within SmarterMail to secure multiple domains.

 - If there are unique IP addresses assigned for each domain, each domain would need to have their own unique set of ports tied to the proper certificate and IP for the domain in question.
-For example, the administrator will need to create a set of port mappings for 25 (TLS), 110 (TLS), 143 (TLS), 465 (SSL), 993 (SSL), 995 (SSL), when creating these ports makes sure to add a description to indicate which domain these port mappings belong to and point these ports to the proper certificate location.
-Next these ports would need to be configured to listen on the IP Address assigned to the domain being configured.
-This process will need to be repeating for each Domain\IP that needs to be secured for the given domain.
+For example, the administrator will need to create a set of port mappings for 25 (TLS), 110 (TLS), 143 (TLS), 465 (SSL), 993 (SSL), 995 (SSL), when creating these ports make sure to add a description to indicate which domain these port mappings belong to and point these ports to the proper certificate location.
+Next, these ports would need to be configured to listen on the IP Address assigned to the domain being configured.
+This process will need to be repeated for each Domain\IP that needs to be secured for the given domain.